awslabs/graphstorm/docs/source/advanced/link-prediction.rst

 edges with one of the sampling methods described above, and including one positive edge in this set of edges, which we will refer to as the `candidate set`.
-The model assigns a score to each edge in the candidate set, and ideally the true edge is ranked at the top position when edges are ranked by score.
+The model assigns a score to each edge in the candidate set, and ideally the true edge is ranked at the top position when edges are ranked by scores.

-We define the set of individual rank scores as :math:`\mathcal{I}` and the number of candidate edges as :math:`\mathcal{|I|}`.
-We refer to the ranking of the positive edge within the list of returned scores as :math:`r`.
+We define the set of ranking scores as :math:`\mathcal{I}` and the number of candidate edges as :math:`\mathcal{|I|}`.
+We refer to the ranking of a positive edge within the list as :math:`r`.

 Mean Reciprocal Rank (MRR)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^